University of Nottingham Malaysia

 Option A is the recommended method.
 However, students who opt for Option B can contact the UNM Visa Office if any assistance is required.

-i-Kad Renewals are done on yearly basis;
+i-Kad Renewals are done on a yearly basis and students must meet the following criteria:

 Getting started with your VAL application